maziac/z80dismblr/Readme.md

 # z80dismblr

-z80dismblr is a Z80 commandline disassembler written in typescript.
+z80dismblr is a Z80 command line disassembler written in typescript.

 It is available now in version 1.0.0.
 I.e. it is complete and working in general but there might be some faults still.